Homological mirror symmetry for orbifold log Calabi-Yau surfaces: An explicit case study: the hypersurfaces

 Therefore,

 The final equality is because the $l$ terms cancel, and moreover all the terms $l_i,i<m-1$ will telescope and cancel as well.

 \end{proof}

-\begin{rem} The reader should think of the relation $[ \tilde{L}_{k-1-i}]=l_{k-1-i}-2l_{k-i}+l_{k-i+1}$ as related to the local Koszul resolution \end{rem} The classes $l_i-l_{i+1}$ are represented by arcs connecting adjacent branch points.
-This means that $\tilde{L}_i$ is represented by a curve that projects to an arc which joins together branch points labelled by $i$ and $i+2$ as in Figure \ref{fig:projectionsofleftduals}.
-Thinking of the branch points as representing handle attachments on the Riemann surface $\Sigma^0_*$, the result is the same as the effect of the surgery depicted above, which in turn is the same one described in Construction \ref{constr:Lefschetz}.
+\begin{rem} The reader should think of the relation $[L_{k-1-i}]=l_{k-1-i}-2l_{k-i}+l_{k-i+1}$ as related to the local Koszul resolution \end{rem} The classes $l_i-l_{i+1}$ are represented by arcs connecting adjacent branch points.
+This means that $L_i$ is represented by a curve that projects to an arc which joins together branch points labelled by $i$ and $i+2$ as in Figure \ref{fig:projectionsofleftduals}.
+Thinking of the branch points as handle attachments on the Riemann surface $\Sigma^0_*$, the result is the same one described in Construction \ref{constr:Lefschetz}, namely the vanishing cycle $L_{k-1-i}$ is built out of the cores of the handles $H^-_{k-1-i}$, two copies of $H^-_{k-i}$ and the core of $H^-_{k+1-i}$.